opudrovs/svd-client-sample/README.md

 - `src`
   - `components` - app components.
     - `assets` - inline SVG icons.
-    - `common` - components, used often and on several pages, but not on all pages.
+    - `common` - components, used often and on multiple pages, but not on all pages.
     - `dialogs` - modal dialogs/popups.
     - `pages` - route-specific components.
     - `shared` - components, present on all (or almost all) pages, like app navigation bar and footer.

   - `constants` - help avoid using "magic" strings and numbers.
-  - `data` - more complex data in JSON format which can be stored in the application instead of loading it via API.
+  - `data` - hardcoded data for preview purposes.
   - `hooks` - custom hooks.
   - `redux` - global Redux store, Redux slices (which are organized by feature folders and contain feature-specific initial state, actions, reducers, and selectors), and custom dummy server-side storage.
   - `styles` - global app styles.